less-lab-uva/CS4501-Fall2022/labs/lab2_new.md

 * How to create and use ROS communication channels (topics).
 * How to quickly reuse ROS nodes.
 * How to create and use launch files.
-* How to launch the simulator provided with the virtual machine.
+* How to launch the simulator provided with the Docker container.

 ----
 # Verify that Docker Has Started